Centre for Molecular and Nanomedical Sciences

 Research activities of Centre for Molecular and Nanomedical Sciences:

-• Neuroscience Lab: Studying the role of the phytochemical - ar-turmerone in neural stem cell regeneration and targeting Parkinson's disease.
+• Neuroscience Lab: Studying the role of phytochemicals in neural stem cell regeneration and their potential in targeting neurodegenerative disorders, with a focus on 3D spheroids and organoid models.

 • Synthetic Biology Lab: Targeting microbial therapeutic enzymes and extremozymes (streptokinase (SK), tissue plasminogen activator (tPA), urokinase (UK) and nattokinase, Lipases and proteases, using latest synthetic biology techniques.